 The news report I add here from this incident is in Icelandic, but you can see the icy conditions by Seljalandsfoss in the first 2 minutes of the following video:

-We, locals, know about the dangers in our country and think it is common sense not risking our lives under such circumstances, but in many instances, all caution seems to be thrown to the wind when people are visiting a new country.
+We, locals, know about the dangers in our country and think it is common sense not to risk our lives under such circumstances, but in many instances, all caution seems to be thrown to the wind when people are visiting a new country.

 It is not stupidity, as so many people call it, but being oblivious to the dangers of a foreign country, and being very excited about seeing new things.
 Especially if one daredevil disobeys the guides then people seem to follow suit.
 Please don't do it, it is not worth losing your life for.